gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 Sssssshhhhhhhiiiiiiitttttt...how do I import npm libraries...? 🤔 Answer: you have to to use npm.

 `react-rails` isn't all bad, though.
 Remember that React UJS library I mentioned?
 Turns out that thing is pretty sweet.
-It lets us write code like this:
+It lets us write views like this:

 {% highlight erb %}
 <div>